typelevel/scala/README.md

 [coursier]: https://github.com/alexarchambault/coursier
 [ammonite]: https://github.com/lihaoyi/Ammonite

-## How to use Typelevel Scala
+## How to use Typelevel Scala 2.12.1 with SBT

-There are just two requirements for using Typelevel Scala in your existing projects,
+There are two requirements for using Typelevel Scala in your existing projects,

-+ You must be using (or be able to switch to) a corresponding version of Lightbend Scala.
-Currently this is 2.11.8 and 2.12.0.
++ You must be using (or be able to switch to) Lightbend Scala 2.12.1.
 + You must be using (or be able to switch to) SBT 0.13.13 or later.
 Earlier versions of SBT don't have full support for using an alternative `scalaOrganization`.

-If you are using Lightbend Scala 2.11.8 or 2.12.0 and SBT 0.13.13 the following steps will build your project with Typelevel Scala,
+If these conditions are met the following steps will build your project with Typelevel Scala,

-+ Update your `project/build.properties` to require SBT 0.13.13,
++ Ensure that your `project/build.properties` specifies SBT 0.13.13,

   ```
   sbt.version=0.13.13